antsa-1/tictactoe/README.md

+This repo is no longer maintained.
+Current Development repo is /games

 ### 22.1.2022
 # TicTacToe: play online with other players or against unfinished AI.
 Various board sizes. <br>
 ### Built using Jakarta EE, WebSockets, Html Canvas, JS.